phaserjs/phaser/README.md

 * Integration with the p2.js physics system.
 * Enhance the State Management, so you can perform non-destructive State swaps and persistence.
+* Update to Pixi 1.5 - currently still in dev branch only, but lots of nice internal changes and new features.

 Beyond version 1.2